vkryl/spbik-2021/README.md

 In district #3 all kinds of fraud were used, as well as administrative resources misuse, which was used to detain independent election observers.
 This way they faked the win of the [Vyacheslav Makarov](https://en.wikipedia.org/wiki/Vyacheslav_Makarov)'s daughter — Marina Makarova (changed the last name to "Lybaneva" during the election).

-Below on the chart from the left to LEC 1652 — the most trustworthy protocols available.
+Above on the chart from the left to LEC 1652 — the most trustworthy protocols available.
 Right to them until LEC 1807, you may notice that the growth dynamics increases only for Marina — that's the result of simple ballot stuffing.
 After that commission are the commissions with the safe package replacements and hand-written results (amount of votes for Marina increases, for all other candidates combined — proportionally decreases).
+Black line is the sum of votes against Marina Lybaneva.

 ***